-(b) Reflects the combination of Interest expense and Other (expense) income, net from the condensed consolidated statement of operations.

-(c) Release of pre-acquisition income tax reserves assumed by the Company in connection with the Carlyle Acquisition.

-- (d) Reflects the tax effect of adjustments at an assumed effective tax rate of 26%, which approximates the blended federal and state tax rates, and consistently excludes the impact of other tax credits and incentive benefits realized. - (e) Excludes adjustments of approximately \$0.6 million of net earnings for both the three months ended June 30, 2020 and 2019, associated with the application of the two-class method for computing diluted earnings per share.
+- (b) Reflects the combination of Interest expense and Other (expense) income, net from the condensed consolidated statement of operations. - (c) Reflects tax credits, net of reserves for uncertain tax positions, recognized in fiscal 2021 related to an increase in research and development credits available for fiscal years 2016 to 2019. - (d) Release of pre-acquisition income tax reserves assumed by the Company in connection with the Carlyle Acquisition. - (e) Reflects the loss on debt extinguishment resulting from the redemption of Booz Allen Hamilton Inc.'s 5.125% Senior Notes due 2025 (the "2017 Senior Notes"), including \$9.0 million of the premium paid at redemption, and write-off of the unamortized debt issuance cost.
+See Note 8 to our condensed consolidated financial statements for more information. - (f) Reflects the tax effect of adjustments at an assumed effective tax rate of 26%, which approximates the blended federal and state tax rates, and consistently excludes the impact of other tax credits and incentive benefits realized. - (g) Excludes adjustments of approximately \$0.8 million and \$1.5 million of net earnings for the three and six months ended September 30, 2020, respectively, and excludes adjustments of approximately \$0.6 million and \$1.2 million of net earnings for the three and six months ended September 30, 2019, respectively associated with the application of the two-class method for computing diluted earnings per share.